sspeed41/Desktop-notes-app/STREAMLIT_DEPLOYMENT.md

 3. Add tags with small, readable buttons
 4. Upload media files (videos, images)
 5. View your notes feed in Twitter-like format

 ---

+## 🐛 Troubleshooting

+### "Main Module Not Found" Error
+If you see this error:
+1. ✅ Make sure your main file path is set to `streamlit_app.py` (not `app.py`)
+2. ✅ Ensure all directories (`data/`, `services/`) are in your repository
+3. ✅ Check that `requirements.txt` is in your repository root
+4. ✅ Try redeploying after pushing any changes

+### Import Errors
+If you see import errors:
+1. ✅ Check that all Python files are properly committed to your repository
+2. ✅ Verify that `__init__.py` files exist in `data/` and `services/` directories
+3. ✅ Make sure your secrets are configured correctly

+### Can't Connect to Supabase
+If you see connection errors:
+1. ✅ Double-check your secrets configuration
+2. ✅ Verify your Supabase URL and keys are correct
+3. ✅ Make sure your Supabase project is active

+---